 Regular employees shall have a minimum of one physical examination biannually until age 40 and annually thereafter.
 The City shall pay the cost of such examinations.
 These examinations shall be performed by a qualified physician designated by the Chief of Fire Department.
 These examinations shall be for the purpose of determining the employee's ability to perform his/her duties with average efficiency.
-Employees will be compensated for testing to include the laboratory visit and actual physical exam, for actual time, rounded to the nearest tenth of an hour (6 minutes), with a one hour minimum, at an overtime rate.
+Employees will be compensated for testing to include the laboratory visit and actual physical exam, for actual time, rounded to the nearest tenth of an hour (6 minutes), with a one hour minimum, at an overtime rate, except for employees needing a colonoscopy.
+Employees required to complete a colonoscopy will be compensated a flat 4 hours of overtime for the procedure and any preparations needed, in addition to any compensation for the normal physical.
 Compensation for additional testing must have prior approval of the Chief.
 Employees will not be compensated for treatment resulting from the initial physical examination.